Standard Siren Cosmology with Gravitational Waves from Binary Black Hole Mergers in Active Galaxy Nuclei: Discussion

 For the case where we take into account all AGNs, i.e. without considering the flares, we impose a more stringent cut on the localization volume.
 We find this to be important because in the current formalism we are assuming a certain number density of AGNs, and then assume that same value in our posterior computation.
 In other words, we perfectly know the expectation value of the number density of AGNs (typically down to some luminosity).
 As a result, perfectly knowing the number of expected AGNs within a certain comoving volume carries information about the cosmology even without having any AGN associated to the GW events (i.e. from the background AGNs only, even for input $\lambda=0$, effectively without a standard siren measurement).
 This effect has a growing impact as the background density increases, and only becomes relevant for the static AGN catalog case, as the numbers we consider for the flares are too sparse.
 Ideally, one would leave the AGN number density free to vary in this case, with some reasonable prior to overcome this issue and present a more realistic scenario.
 We test this possibility for $\lambda_{\rm AGN}=0$, and find, as expected, that it did not carry over the extra volume constraining power in the cosmological constraints.
 However, since it is computationally challenging to run on a large set of cases (several runs for different $\lambda_{\rm AGN}$ values), we only constrain ourselves to the lowest background cases (i.e. lowest comoving volumes) where we have tested that the $\lambda_{\rm AGN}=0$ case does not provide cosmological parameter constraints that are more constraining than the priors.

 A systematic bias on $H_0$ may arise from selection effects since a specific sample of detected GW events is considered.
 First, to define an event detection, e.g. an SNR cut is applied.
 GW selection effects from this type of cuts affect a standard siren $H_0$ posterior approximately by a factor of $\propto H_0^{-3}$ \cite{chen17}, or, more generically if one considers other cosmological parameters, by a volume term.
 Because $H_0$ is the cosmological parameter we recover more precisely, we focus on this parameter.
 Since this study is focused on the precision, we disregard the influence of this selection bias in our analysis.
+In addition, as our formalism differs from traditional dark siren methods, our selection function includes a cosmology dependence in the $\mu_i$ term in Eq. \ref{eq:selection}.
+A study of the impact of these selection effects on future, more precise measurements will be presented in future work.
 It is also worth noting that a dark standard siren $H_0$ posterior, and specifically the selection effects term, depend on the black hole mass distribution and merger rate redshift evolution, hence making assumptions about these (e.g. fixing the shape and parameters of the mass distribution) when computing the posterior, may introduce biases in the recovered $H_0$ \cite{LVK21_StS}.
 On the other hand this effect diminishes as the redshift information from the EM observations (galaxy catalog for the dark siren case, AGN observations for this work) become increasingly informative \cite{LVK21_StS}.
-In the cases considered here, we are in a regime where the EM observations from AGNs are informative, hence we do not believe that this effect should have a significant impact here.
+In the cases considered here, we are in a regime where the EM observations from AGNs are informative, hence it is possible that this effect does not have a significant impact given the level of statistical precision we obtain.
+Future work should focus on the impact of the mass distribution assumptions on the BBH-AGN formalism used here, as well as considering how to use AGN hosts in concert with spectral siren analyses as currently proposed with a generic host galaxy population \cite{2023PhRvD.108d2002M,Borghi:2023opd}.